Uploading SourceMap During Project Build¶

 root

-, the default value isdist/
+is not configured, the default value isdist/

-, and the final uploaded sourcemap file path to the Guance server isdist/js/**.js.map
+, and the final sourcemap file path uploaded to the Guance server isdist/js/**.js.map

 root:'/'